JHWebDeveloper/Able2Deux/README.md

 - Pressing up and down arrows will increment Screen Record Timer by 1 second.

 ### Removed
-- Percent markers on all sliders.
-It's obvious what the numbers are and removing the markers allows for more slider track room.
+- Percent signs on all sliders.
+It's obvious what the numbers are and removing the signs allows for more slider track room.
 - Enable switches for Start and End inputs.
 - Red invalid text for timecode inputs.
 New min and max properties now prevent bad entries.